hunterjackson/docs/source/kudu.rst

 2. The sink class.
 3. The max number of tasks the connector is allowed to created.
 Should not be greater than the number of partitions in the source topics otherwise tasks will be idle.
+4. The KCQL statement to route topics to tables and any mappings.
+See KCQL for details.
+5. The Kudu master host
-4. The source kafka topics to take events from.
+6. The source kafka topics to take events from.

 Starting the Sink Connector (Standalone)